sap-tutorials/Tutorials/tutorials/sapui5-webide-add-search-field/sapui5-webide-add-search-field.md

 ## Details
 ### You will learn
 You will add a `<SearchField>` control to the initial page of the application.
-We’ll add it as a child within the pages `subHeader` aggregation which expects a `<Bar>` control.
+We'll add it as a child within the pages `subHeader` aggregation which expects a `<Bar>` control.
-To handle the search, we’ll specify a handler for the search field’s ‘search’ event.
-This handler `handleSearch` is defined in the view’s controller, and the search effect is achieved by adding a ‘contains string’ filter to the binding of the List control’s items aggregation.
+To handle the search, we'll specify a handler for the search field's 'search' event.
+This handler `handleSearch` is defined in the view's controller, and the search effect is achieved by adding a 'contains string' filter to the binding of the List control's items aggregation.

 ### Time to Complete
 **10 Minutes**.